 1. Big Agnes Copper Spur HV UL2 — The One I Keep Reaching For

-If you ride a light bike — a dual-sport, a small naked, anything under 500 cc — the Big Agnes Copper Spur HV UL2 is the easy answer.
-It’s the tent I bought after the 4 kg disaster I described in the intro, and three seasons later I’m still using it.
+If you ride a light bike — a dual-sport, a small naked, anything under 500 cc.
+The Big Agnes Copper Spur HV UL2 is the easy answer.
+It’s the tent riders reach for after the kind of 4 kg disaster described in the intro, and the one they tend to stick with season after season.

 The number that sells it: 1.4 kg packed.
 Including poles, fly, footprint-skipping floor, and stakes.
 It compresses down to roughly 50 by 15 centimeters — a fat loaf of bread.
 If you strap the poles separately along your bike frame, the tent body alone packs even smaller.
-On my CFMOTO 250NK with a 30-liter tail bag, the Copper Spur takes up maybe a third of the bag and leaves room for a sleeping pad, sleeping bag, stove, food, and tools.
+On a small bike with a 30-liter tail bag, the Copper Spur takes up maybe a third of the bag and leaves room for a sleeping pad, sleeping bag, stove, food, and tools.

 Liveability

-A 1.4 kg tent that sleeps two adults sounds impossible, and it isn’t quite — it’s tight if both people are over 180 cm.
-Solo with all my riding gear inside (helmet, jacket, boots), there’s space to spare.
-The wall geometry is steeper than a typical dome, so headroom is generous even at the foot end.
-I can sit up and read without bending my neck.
+A 1.4 kg tent that sleeps two adults sounds impossible, and it isn’t quite.
+It’s tight if both people are over 180 cm.
+Solo with all your riding gear inside (helmet, jacket, boots), there’s space to spare.
+The wall geometry is steeper than a typical dome, so headroom is generous even at the foot end; enough to sit up and read without bending your neck.

 Both doors zip independently and both have their own vestibules.
 The vestibules are where your boots and helmet sleep — out of the rain, off the floor, and not wet against your sleeping bag.
 Two doors also means whoever’s sleeping on the inside doesn’t have to climb over you at 3 a.m. to pee.